napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 *debug-level messages*).
 The facility, on the other hand is usually standardised as well, but there are also some vendor/platform specifics.
 For more information read [this document](https://www.balabit.com/documents/syslog-ng-ose-latest-guides/en/syslog-ng-ose-guide-admin/html/bsdsyslog-pri.html).
-In our examples, the severity 5 means *Notice: normal but significant condition*, while the facility 18 corresponds to BGP.
+In our examples, severity level 5 means *Notice: normal but significant condition*, while facility number 18 corresponds to BGP.

 ``host``: is extracted from the syslog message, it represents the hostname of the network device.